Oleh-Halitskiy/PlanerApp/README.md

 2. Connect to your server
 3. Right click on your "Databases" folder
 4. Select "Import Data-tier Application"
-5. Follow wizard to import and select "database.bacpac" from checkout folder
+5. Follow wizard to import and select "database.bacpac" from checkout folder (Make sure you named your DB "FinalDB")

 **Installation**:
 1. Clone repo